certara/pyDarwin/docs/Example1.rst

 Penalties
 ----------
-The base value for the "fitness" (for GA) or "reward/cost" for others is the -2LL value from the NONMEM output.
+The base value for the "fitness" (for GA) or "reward/cost" for other algorithms is the -2LL value from the NONMEM output.
 Typically penalties for increased complexity are added to this.
 If one parameter is added, and the models are nested, a value of 3.84 points per parameter correponds to p< 0.05.
 We'll use 10 points for each estimated parameter.
 Typically a model that converges and has a successful covariance step is viewed as "better" than a model that doesn't.
 Therefore to capture this, we'll add 100 points for failing to converge, failing a covariance step and failing the correlation test.
-Note that if the covariance step is not requested, the failed covariance penalty is added as is the failed correlation test and the failed condition number test. similarly if the PRINT=E option is not included in the $COV record, the eigenvalues will not be printed and this will be regarded as a failed condition number test.
+Note that if the covariance step is not requested, the failed covariance penalty is added as is the failed correlation test and the failed condition number test.
+Similarly if the PRINT=E option is not included in the $COV record, the eigenvalues will not be printed and this will be regarded as a failed condition number test.
 The non_influential_tokens penalty is added if any tokens selected for this model do not influence the final control file, as may be the case for nested tokens.
 This number should be small, as it is only intended to break ties between otherwise identical models.